tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: fix use of 'and' and 'commas'
 		- DONE: update 'fake' descript of Entrance in startup()
 	- INPROC: go back and refactor Map class
+		- DONE: review imports
-		- INPROC: std var names
+		- DONE: std var names
+		- DONE: comment attributes
-		- TBD: nested for loops
+		- INPROC: nested for loops
 		- TBD: list comprehension with nested for loops
+		- TBD: use any() pattern for bool outcome
+		- TBD: raise error if no return in loop
+		- TBD: doc_strings
 	- TBD: update doc_string for Door
 - TBD: class by class, reduce from double-tab to single tab
 - INPROC: refactor Room class